CINPIS/FrontEnd-IGTIBootcamp/Angular/galeria/README.md

-# Galeria Project
+# Gallery Project

-This project was generated with Angular [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+This project is about a Simple Photo Gallery that was generated with Angular [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

-# Objectives
+# Objectives and Concepts

 Exercise to work with Angular: